The Vision

 With high footfall and excellent visibility from the nearby Underground station, Cranbourn Street offers a great opportunity to create a vibrant and welcoming entrance that draws visitors in.

-The two buildings will be connected by an underground link...
+The two buildings would be connected by an underground link...

 ...creating a dramatic entrance to an unexpected subterranean space.

-Visitors exit onto Bear St, avoiding crossover with people entering the building.
+Visitors would exit onto Bear St, avoiding crossover with people entering the building.

 The buildings line up neatly and mirror each other, creating one joined-up place.